scottx611x/CSCI-S-40/Lecture/Lectures.md

     - <img width="198" alt="screen shot 2018-07-29 at 9 04 43 pm" src="https://user-images.githubusercontent.com/5629547/43372817-09a0b2e4-9373-11e8-8006-d6934254da96.png">
   - Avoiding a MITM attack:
     - Using a CA (Certificate authority)
-    - Bob and Alice both trust the CA
+    - Bob and Alice both trust the CA and have its public key loaded on their computers
+    -
     -